 What makes Gams Hair so Special?

-The best hairs come from a more mature Gams, which can be harder to come by.
+The best hairs come from more mature Gams, which can be harder to come by.
 And, sadly, like humans, not every buck has a full head of luxurious hair.
 It can take up to 5 or 6 bucks to donate enough hair for each Gamsbart.

 Gamsbärte in History

 Wearing a Gamsbart dates back to the 15th century.
-Originally, a Gamsbart would be simple… a tuft of hair, bound by wire, and attached to a hunting hat.
+Originally, a Gamsbart would be simple: a tuft of hair bound by wire and attached to a hunting hat.

 In the 18th century, nobles became enamored of wearing regional costume and Tracht (as if it made them “one of the people”).
 Naturally, the Gamsbart grew larger and more elaborate to keep up with the noble desire to look really good (and remember, BIGGER is better!).
 Before long, the big plumey Gamsbart became an official part of Bavarian Tracht.